 Kidney beans chili is a classic recipe that you have to try if you’re a fan of beans and spicy food.
 You can further elevate the dish by pairing it with a side treat that matches the heat of chili.
 Personally, I love to have my kidney bean chili with some onion rings or breadsticks.

-Although this recipe typically requires ground beef, you can also switch the meat with black and pinto beans if you’re a vegetarian.
+Although this recipe typically requires ground beef, making it a fantastic choice for preparing ground beef meal, you can also switch the meat with black and pinto beans if you’re a vegetarian.

 You should see the video below: